 - Click the Basic Edits tab on the left side, then click Canvas Color.
 Use the color picker or type a hex code into the box above the color picker.
 We used d6f0e5 to get that lovely minty green color.

-- Click the Overlays tab (the butterfly icon), and choose Geometric, from the menu.
+- Click the Graphics tab (the butterfly icon), and choose Geometric, from the menu.
 Click the black circle.

 - Once the circle appears on your canvas, move it into place by dragging it.
 To change its overall size, drag the corner handles.
 You can stretch it on one side by dragging the lines in between corner handles.

-- Change the color to charcoal by putting the hex code 444444 into the Color 2 box in the Overlay palette.
+- Change the color to charcoal by putting the hex code 444444 into the Color 2 box in the Graphic palette.

 - Keep adding smaller circles, specifying either charcoal or mint green for Color 1 and Color 2.
-To get the best control of your overlays as you move them around, click the Layers palette button below your design.
-The arrows atop this palette let you specify which layer (overlay, text, or another image) is on top so you can select it more easily.
+To get the best control of your graphics as you move them around, click the Layers palette button below your design.
+The arrows atop this palette let you specify which layer (graphic, text, or another image) is on top so you can select it more easily.

 - To make the bridge of the guitar, you’ll do the same process of adding geometric shapes and positioning them.